nativewind/nativewind/apps/website/docs/core-concepts/quirks.md

 ## dp vs px

 React Native's default unit is density-independent pixels (dp) while the web's default is pixels (px).
-These two units are different, however NativeWind treats them as if they are equalivant.
+These two units are different, however NativeWind treats them as if they are equivalent.
 Additionally, the NativeWind's compiler requires a unit for most numeric values forcing some styles to use a `px` unit.

 ## Flex